orangeturtle739/bluehunters/README.md

 interference with other people's designs (e.g. cpu noise, RF interference). usability by you and other people (perhaps with special needs). -->

-In most cases, at least 1 of the 2 robots successfully making it to the base station.
+In most cases, at least 1 of the 2 robots successfully made it to the base station.
 However, it was not as reliable as we initially hoped.
 One of the main reasons for this was the noise in RSSI measurements.

 We expected that RSSI would vary with distance according to the following relation: